 Despite successful salvaging his command, Ko’vash ultimately was dismissed from service.
 He was one of a number of officers purged after Greenclaw’s attack, although several commanders came to Ko’vash’s defense.

 But, while acknowledging the failure of High Command to identify the impending ork attack, Bloodsword would not be dissuaded from his decision.
 He insisted that Ko’vash and other dismissed commanders had fallen short in their response.
-Their did not warrant a loss of rank, but they did deserve rebuke—and Bloodsword was within his rights to assign officers to command in whom he had more confidence.
+Their mistakes did not warrant a loss of rank, he added, but they did deserve rebuke—and Bloodsword was within his rights to assign officers to command in whom he had more confidence.

 Although deeply offended by the rebuke, Ko’Vash has defended his actions—and insisted he will continue to serve the Greater Good as best he can.